Cmorto/BZAN-542-Project/README.md

 ## Results

 During the analysis, we were able to determine detailed information regarding the most prolific organizations and authors related to each subject area of interest.
 Below, we have included output related to one subject area of interest, Nonproliferation, in order to showcase some of the output for this project.

 Figure 1, shows the frequency of affiliations within each of these publications.
-By utilizing the biblioanalysis function inside the bibliometrix package, affiliations frequencies were generated for each subject area.
+By utilizing the 'biblioanalysis' function inside the bibliometrix package, affiliations frequencies were generated for each subject area.
 This bar plot shows the top 20 affiliations associated with Nonproliferation in specific.
 This output allows the end user to be able to see which organizations would be ideal to contact in relation to Nonproliferation for future partnerships.

 **Figure 1**